Black Friday Code: DIGEST35

 • Better muscle efficiency

-For example, a 2021 meta-analysis of 6 studies with healthy, physically active people found that beetroot juice improved strength recovery, jump performance, and pain after exercise.
-That’s impressive, considering it had no effect on exercise-related oxidative stress (disturbed balance between free radicals and antioxidants) or muscle damage [8].
-Similarly, a 2017 systematic review of 23 studies showed that trained athletes taking beetroot juice had better physical performance, cardiorespiratory endurance, and muscle function during exercise [9].
+Research suggests beetroot juice may support exercise performance and recovery.
+A 2021 meta-analysis of six studies found that healthy, active adults experienced better strength recovery, jump performance, and less post-exercise soreness after drinking beetroot juice 8.
+Similarly, a 2017 systematic review of 23 studies showed that trained athletes taking beetroot juice had improved physical performance, cardiorespiratory endurance, and muscle function during exercise 9.

-However, a 2022 meta-analysis looking at various supplements on exercise performance in female athletes found the evidence for beetroot juice supplementation to be inconclusive [10].
-Additional meta-analyses have shown that beetroot juice doesn’t seem to improve performance during specific activities, like high-intensity interval training or sprint interval training [11], and the jury is still out on its benefits for combat sports [12].
+However, a 2022 meta-analysis looking at various supplements on exercise performance in female athletes found the evidence for beetroot juice supplementation to be inconclusive 10.
+Additional meta-analyses have shown that beetroot juice doesn’t seem to improve performance during specific forms of interval training 11, and the jury is still out on its benefits for combat sports 12.

 So, it looks like beetroot juice can help healthy, well-trained people perform better at certain activities.
 But what about people with compromised health?
-Though we need more data to be sure across health conditions, a meta-analysis of 8 clinical trials found that beetroot juice had no benefits for blood pressure, heart rate, exercise performance, or exercise capacity in people with chronic obstructive pulmonary disease (COPD) [13].
+Though more data is needed across other health conditions, a meta-analysis found that beetroot juice had no benefits for blood pressure, heart rate, exercise performance, or exercise capacity in people with chronic obstructive pulmonary disease (COPD) 13.

 Beetroot Juice and Fatigue